timkauai/the-surfers-blog/src/markdown/how-to-surf-for-begginners.md

 It also might be helpful to bring a snack in case you get hungry, surfing can be hard work, and a change of clothes if your suit is uncomfortable.

+<div class="bannar-image BGTS-surf-spot"> </div>
 <h2> Step Two: Finding the Right Surf Spot</h2>
 Choosing the right surf spot is arguably the most important part of surfing, especially if you are going for your first time.
 Before you go surfing, you want to check the skill level necessary for that surf spot.

 If you are trying to learn to surf at an advanced spot, it is more likely that you are going to get yelled at, and almost certain that you get hurt.